A philosophy first. A set of tools second. A way of living with the full arc of the creative life — honestly, without collapsing under it.

 We make things for freelancers, musicians, artists, writers, and performers — people whose financial and emotional lives don't fit neatly into the tools built for everyone else.

 Latin for festival.
-The feast day.
+The celebration.
 The abundance.
 The lanterns lit, the crowd gathered, the work celebrated.
 The days you work toward.

-Latin for farewell and the valley — the passage, the grief, the low between celebrations.
+Latin for farewell — the valediction, the goodbye.
+The passage, the mourning, the grief.
 The place you have to walk through to reach the next festival.

 The creative life is both of these, always.
 FesteVale tools are built for both — for the feast days and the valley days, without pretending one doesn't exist.